moonbrv/react-favorite-locations/README.md

 [Try it now](http://moonbrv.github.io/react-favourite-locations/)

-In this project I did use:
+In this project I used:
 - Webpack
 - React
 - Babel